-The report as well as the exhibition presentation will be evaluated and graded by an Examination/Reading Committee, consisting of two members who belong to one of the IMBRSea consortium partners' institutes.
-They are also external to the host organisation.
+The report, as well as the exhibition presentation, will be evaluated and graded by an Examination Committee consisting of two members who belong to two distinct IMBRSea consortium partner universities.
+The assigned evaluators cannot belong to the PP host organisation.